ptiger10/better-work-done-faster/FIRST_PROJECT.md

       - pip:
         - requests

 Now let's instantiate this environment.
 First make sure you are in the project directory.
-Open a new Terminal window and type:
+To be sure, you can open a new Terminal window and type:

     cd Desktop/Projects/first_project
  Your prompt should now read: